Kent State Students Document Seniors’ Stories, Cement Legacies

 It was their shared love of woodworking that matched Paterson with her elder acquaintance who resides at Maplewood Senior Living in Cuyahoga Falls.
 Paterson’s father was a woodworker who crafted a bear and a squirrel out of tree stumps.
 Similarly, Marcus wants to help his neighbors make wooden name tags using Scrabble-like letters.

-Their unlikely friendship was created through The Legacy Project (TLP) that matches college students with local elders through a shared interest to foster strong, intergenerational relationships that document the life stories of older adults, preserving their legacies for generations to come.
+Their unlikely friendship was created through The Legacy Project that matches college students with local elders through a shared interest to foster strong, intergenerational relationships that document the life stories of older adults, preserving their legacies for generations to come.

-A native of Chardon, Ohio, Paterson was completing her final project for the Long-Term Care Administration (LTCA) program in the School of Lifespan, Development and Educational Sciences in the College of Education, Health and Human Services.
+A native of Chardon, Ohio, Paterson was completing her final project for the Long-Term Care Administration program in the School of Lifespan, Development and Educational Sciences in the College of Education, Health and Human Services.

-“After two months of weekly interviews, I witnessed the improvement of Marcus’s memory and his stories became clearer and more concise,” said Paterson, who recently earned a Bachelor of Science degree in Integrated Health Studies with a concentration in Health Services.
+“After two months of weekly interviews, I witnessed the improvement of Marcus’s memory and his stories became clearer and more concise,” said Paterson, who recently earned a bachelor of science degree in integrated health studies with a concentration in health services.
 “He called me his friend, which touched me profoundly.
-He’s compassionate, kind-hearted, and chivalrous.
+He’s compassionate, kind-hearted and chivalrous.
 He opened every door for me and offered freshly baked cookies.”

-LTCA students and older adults collaborated to create a book about the elders’ lives while simultaneously building connections and friendships.
+Long-Term Care Administration students and older adults collaborated to create a book about the elders’ lives while simultaneously building connections and friendships.
 Students are now in the process of compiling the stories into a book to be published on Amazon as a resource for the residents’ families who may lack knowledge or recollection of their family members’ past experiences.

 The benefits of the project are two-fold: Students can combat the social isolation that residents often feel when in long-term care facilities.
 Residents can reflect on their life experiences and connect with someone outside their generation.

 Indeed, Paterson wants to be a nursing home administrator for a senior living facility, a position that can pay well over six figures.
+In Fall 2024, Lauren will begin her two-semester, 1,000-hour internship as an administrator-in-training through Kent State's Nursing Home Administration graduate certificate program, after which she'll apply for Nursing Home Administration licensure.

 POSTED: Tuesday, July 23, 2024 11:19 AM